The Return of Mr. Bean: Act 3: The Royal Premiere

-Later, the cinema is preparing to host a royal premiere attended by a member of the royal family (intended to be Queen Elizabeth The Queen Mother, but simply given as "The Royal" in the credits).
+The Odeon Luxe Leicester Square is preparing to host a royal premiere attended by a member of the royal family (intended to be Queen Elizabeth The Queen Mother, but simply given as "The Royal" in the credits).
 The staff line up in the foyer, awaiting the arrival of the royal party.
-Bean arrives a little late but is excited to greet the royal, wondering how to do so and eventually deciding upon a swift bow.
-As he stands in line between the cinema's manager (Robin Driscoll) and an usherette (Matilda Ziegler), Bean notices that all the men have their shoes polished except for him, so he uses his own spit to polish his shoes.
-When he notices the manager checking his breath, he soon checks his own and decides to use a breath freshener in his mouth.
-Bean then becomes concerned that his teeth are not clean and snags a loose thread from the usherette's uniform to floss his teeth, only for the thread to get stuck between them.
+Bean arrives a little late but is excited to greet the royal, and practises his bowing technique.

+As he stands in line between the cinema's manager (Robin Driscoll) and an usherette (Matilda Ziegler), Bean realises multiple issues with how he is presented.
+He polishes his shoes with saliva, uses a breath freshener spray, and pulls a loose thread from the usherette's uniform to floss his teeth, only for the thread to get stuck between them.
 He eventually yanks it out before briefly turning away to scream in pain.

-Content the royal will be impressed with his fresh breath and clean teeth, Bean soon finds that the men all have pocket handkerchiefs within their smart evening suits.
+He then realises the other men all have pocket handkerchiefs in their evening suits.
 After unsuccessfully attempting to steal the manager's own, Bean uses the white, blank side of a postcard to create a makeshift one.
-Bean then notices his fingernails are not clean and opts to use the fly of his trousers to clean them, finishing up just as the royal arrives.
-As she begins to greet the staff, Bean realizes he forgot to zip up his flies, panicking when they become stuck and then when he sticks his hand down his trousers to pull them up and leaves his finger stuck out through them in a rather lewd manner.
+Bean then uses the fly of his trousers to clean his fingernails, finishing just as the royal arrives.
+As she begins to greet the staff, Bean realises he forgot to zip up his flies, panicking when they become stuck and then when he sticks his hand down his trousers to pull them up and leaves his finger stuck out through them in a rather lewd manner.
 Fortunately, he manages to remove his finger and zip his trousers up in time, but upon greeting the royal with his swift bow, he accidentally headbutts her and knocks her to the ground.
 As staff and security rush in to help her up, Bean makes a swift run for the exit as the episode ends.